iotaledger/hornet/documentation/docs/getting_started/nodes_101.md

+---
+keywords:
+- IOTA Node
+- Hornet Node
+- messages
+- syncing
+- synchronizing
+- UTXO
+description: Introducing nodes and what they can do in the IOTA network (Tangle).
+image: /img/logo/HornetLogo.png
+---

 # Nodes 101

 The IOTA network is a distributed type of network called Tangle.
 The network is distributed among plenty of servers